Robinlovelace/open-gat/README.md

 effective and evidence-based interventions that are appropriate to local contexts.
-Many popular ‘tools of the trade’ for geographic analysis used in practice are proprietary, reducing access to the benefits of methods such as spatial interaction modelling, routing and route network analysis.
+Many popular ‘tools of the trade’ for geographic analysis used in practice are proprietary, reducing access to the benefits of methods such as spatial interaction modeling, routing and route network analysis.
 In this context, the aim of this paper is to explore emerging open source tools for geographic analysis in transport planning, with reference to the literature.
 A key finding is that a growing number of